Flower Shows are a Rite of Spring at Lewis Ginter

 At a plant show, blooms (or plants) are judged by standards developed by the national group for the plant.
 Guidelines are published for shows—including definitions of “classes,” or types, and precise descriptions of the ideal, perfect color and form for each cultivar—a lot like the standards used for dog shows.
 If your bloom doesn’t meet the standard—no prize for you!

-Lewis Ginter Botanical Garden hosts four plants shows a year: the Virginia Daffodil Society Show, the Richmond African Violet Society Show and Sale, the Richmond Rose Society Show, and the Richmond Area Daylily Society Show and Sale.
-Details and dates are listed below.
-Other shows are held around the metro area: the Virginia Orchid Society holds its show at Strange’s Florist.
+Virginia Daffodil Society Show, the Richmond African Violet Society Show and Sale, the Richmond Rose Society Show, and the Richmond Area Daylily Society Show and Sale.
+In 2022, we are also hosting the Virginia Orchid Society Show and Sale for the first time.

 Enthusiastic hobbyists complement the work of professional horticulturists.
 Many also cultivate varieties not commonly seen in retail stores, so heirloom varieties are continued, or new cultivars are discovered.
 Societies meet regularly and welcome curious newbies.